judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 tags:
   - disaster
   - planning
-excerpt:					Failing to accept that tragedy will impact your life leaves you vulnerable to be unprepared in the inevitable moment that disaster strikes.
+description:					Failing to accept that tragedy will impact your life leaves you vulnerable to be unprepared in the inevitable moment that disaster strikes.
 Face these possibilities head-on and make a plan.
 image:						/assets/images/2020/04/shock-and-suprise.jpeg
 ---